pingcap/docs-cn/tidb-binlog/maintain-tidb-binlog-cluster.md

     * Pause: You can pause a Drainer process by using the `kill` command (not `kill -9`), pressing <kbd>Ctrl</kbd>+<kbd>C</kbd> or using the `pause-drainer` command in the binlogctl tool.
 After receiving the pause instruction, the Drainer node sets its state to `pausing` and stops pulling binlogs from Pump nodes.
 After all threads are safely exited, the Drainer node sets its state to `paused` and exits the process.
     * Offline: You can close a Drainer process only by using the `offline-drainer` command in the binlogctl tool.
 After receiving the offline instruction, the Drainer node sets its state to `closing` and stops pulling binlogs from Pump nodes.
 After all threads are safely exited, the Drainer node updates its state to `offline` and exits the process.

-For how to pause, close, check, and modify the state of Drainer, see the [binlogctl guide](#binlogctl-guide) as follows.
+For how to pause, close, check, and modify the state of Drainer, see the [binlogctl guide](/tidb-binlog/binlog-control.md).

 ## Use `binlogctl` to manage Pump/Drainer